top of page

 Altrusa scholarships are awarded annually in May to non-traditional students who are at least 23 years old,

-live or work in Laconia, Meredith, Moultonborugh, Center Harbor, New Hampton, Holderness, Sandwich, and who are enrolled in at least three accredited courses.
+live or work in Laconia, Meredith, Moultonborugh, Center Harbor, New Hampton, Holderness or

 Scholarships are intended for the following;

-A. Individuals upgrading their job skills or acquiring skills for job entry (For example, but not limited to - LNA programs, re-certification programs, cosmetology programs)
+A. Individuals upgrading their job skills or acquiring skills for job reentry (Including, but not limited to - LNA Programs and re-certification programs).

 B. Candidates enrolled for a minimum of three college credits